Technical

 This article walks through each of the recognized pre-revenue 409A valuation methods, explains when an appraiser reaches for each one, and clears up the persistent confusion between a real 409A valuation and the back-of-envelope frameworks that founders pick up from investors.

-Why Pre-Revenue Startups Need a Different Approach
+Why Do Pre-Revenue Startups Need a Different Valuation Approach?

 This is why pre-revenue valuations lean heavily on allocation models rather than forecasting models.
 For a fuller picture of how all three valuation approaches fit together across stages, see our guide to income, market, and cost approaches in 409A.